palzhj/u4FCPv1/README.md

 ### JTAG Configuration

 Users can access to the FPGA through the MicroTCA crate or JTAG header.
 A configurable logic circuit acts as a bridge selecting the JTAG master source between the JTAG header and AMC/RTM JTAG lines.
 When an FMC card is attached to u4FCP & RTM_M2, the circuit automatically adds the attached device to the JTAG chain as determined by its FMC_PRSNT_M2C_B signal.

-It's recommended to implement a TDI to TDO connection via a device or bypass jumper for the JTAG chain to be completed on the attached FMC card.
-If not, the circuit can be configured by software to bypass the JTAG chain of FMC.
+:memo: **Note:** It's recommended to implement a TDI to TDO connection via a device or bypass jumper for the JTAG chain to be completed on the attached FMC card.
+If not, the circuit can be configured by the switch (SW5) to bypass the JTAG chain of FMC.

 <figure>
     <img src="/readme/jtag.png"